cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 - `type` can be: `Effective`, `Inheritable`, or `Permitted`.
 - `operator` can be `In` or `NotIn`
-- `isNamespaceCapability`: when `false`, compare host capabilities; when `true`, compare capabilities within the process namespace.
+- `isNamespaceCapability`: when `false` (default), match regardless of user namespace.
+When `true`, only match when the process's user namespace differs from the host's — i.e., the process is running inside a genuine user namespace, not on the host.
 - `values` can be any supported capability.
 A list of all supported capabilities can be found in `/usr/include/linux/capability.h`.